Merging Modernity with Tradition - Celebrating the Art of S.H. RazaCreators And Collectors

 In 1950, Raza left India for Paris to study at the Ecole Nationale des Beaux Arts.
 He became the first non-French artist to be awarded the Prix de la Critique in 1956.
 Influenced by his various travels across Europe, Raza’s style evolved from painting expressionistic landscapes to abstract images of rustic French villages.
 His acclaimed paintings ‘A Village with a Church’, ‘Carcassonne’ and ‘Haut de Cagnes’, were created during this phase.
 Haut de Cagnes went on to set a world record, becoming the most expensive Indian artwork on paper ever sold, at Rs.
 5.75 crores (USD 9.42 million) in a 2014 auction.

-(Haut de Cagnes, 1951, is Raza's record breaking work on paper, inspired by a small village in the French Riviera)
+(Haut de Cagnes, 1951, Raza's record breaking work, inspired by a small village in the French Riviera)

 Raza married French artist Janine Mongillat in 1959 and on a request from her mother decided to stay on in France.
 In the six decades that he lived in France, the signature ‘Indianness’ in Raza’s paintings took shape.
 His love for Indian ethnography, colours and spiritualism grew in significance.